MilesLitteral/futhark/README.md

 =======
 ## Step 0

-* Connect mtlpp or metal-cpp to Futhark Where it can See mtlpp.hpp ✔️
+* Connect mtlpp or metal-cpp to Futhark Where it can see main library header (mtlpp.hpp choosen) ✔️

 * Make Proof of Concept experiments in Metal demonstrating Objective-C++ and how it can be used For Futhark's purposes, in this case, potential use-cases (mtlAdder, mtlDot, mtlLib, mtlRenderer) ✔️